hgoldfish/qtnetworkng/docs/intro.rst

 HTTP 2.0 is planned.

-Many concepts are inspired by *requests* module of Python.
+The API are inspired by *requests* module of Python.

 Get url from HTTP server